Food Processing LED Lighting Requirements: NSF Certification, IP Ratings, and Compliance

 Expert Support for Your Food Processing Facility

 Our lighting specialists have decades of experience with NSF-certified fixtures and understand the unique challenges of food processing environments.
 We provide detailed energy savings calculations showing your exact cost reduction potential before you purchase.
 Our team can create custom lighting layouts for your specific facility, ensuring proper foot-candle levels in every zone while maximizing energy efficiency.
-You’ll receive personalized recommendations based on your facility’s actual conditions, whether you’re upgrading a dairy processing plant, meat packing facility, or beverage manufacturing operation.
+You will receive personalized recommendations based on your facility’s actual conditions, whether you’re upgrading a dairy processing plant, meat packing facility, or beverage manufacturing operation.
 This expert guidance helps prevent costly mistakes and ensures your lighting investment delivers maximum ROI while maintaining full regulatory compliance.